 - Add a decorative and decadent tassel to an unadorned doorknob, the top knobs on a dresser, or the handle of a wardrobe.

 - Purchase some colored glassware in a favorite accent color.
 If you have any glass front cabinets in your kitchen or dining room, incorporate them into your display.
 One set of glasses will instantly update your cabinet and your dinner table!

 - Pull out a china, silver, or cut crystal dish that you rarely use – like a soup tureen or punch bowl – and plop a pre-potted plant in it.
 Cover any gaps between the plastic pot and your dish with moss from the local craft store or nursery.
 Then display your new centerpiece someplace where you’ll admire it every day.

 - Swap out the handles on a bathroom vanity or a nightstand.
 It’s super-easy if you have knobs.
 If you have handles, take a current handle with you when you look for new hardware to ensure your new handles have the same distance center-to-center so they will slide right into the original holes.

 - Display a small treasured item in a glass box.
-Be it a clay pot molded by your seven–year–old, a seashell picked up on vacation, or even a stack of beloved old photos you’ve never gotten around to framing, placing your “treasure” in a display case of sorts will give it immediate prominence.
+Be it a clay pot molded by your seven–year–old, a handcrafted sea life bottle art you bought online, or even a stack of beloved old photos you’ve never gotten around to framing, placing your “treasure” in a display case of sorts will give it immediate prominence.

 - Monogram your hand towels.

 - Introduce a new signature scent to your kitchen by purchasing a coordinating dish soap, hand soap, multi-purpose spray cleaner, and scented candle.
 Many crisp, fresh scents are available in eco-friendly products.